noemile8240/Understanding_Diabetes_Risks/README.md

 * Focus early-intervention programs on **patients aged 60 and older** presenting **two or more elevated biomarkers**, representing the highest-risk and highest-impact population segment.

+### Expected Clinical Impact

+Adoption of these strategies could enable:

+* **Earlier diagnosis and treatment initiation**
+* **Reduction in diabetes-related complications**
+* **More efficient allocation of preventive-care resources** across high-risk populations

+Together, these actions demonstrate how **integrated biometric analytics** can support **proactive, data-driven population-health management** rather than reactive disease treatment.

 ---

 ## Tableau Dashboard